KubotaCND/CreditCardValidation/README.md

 # CreditCardValidation

-This file uses as a basis the Luhn algorithm to validate Credit Cards, i added an expiration date check step. \n The code was made using C++.
+This file uses as a basis the Luhn algorithm to validate Credit Cards, i added an expiration date check step.

+The code was made using C++.